-It is understood that all educational programs, activities, and opportunities offered by public educational institutions must be made available without discrimination on the basis of race, ethnicity, national origin, gender, disability, or status, in accordance with the provision of s.1000.05.
-A Controlled Open Enrollment contract between the Hamilton County School District is utilized to provide an educational opportunity for students who wish to transfer, pursuant to s.1002.31.
+It is understood that all educational programs, activities, and opportunities offered by public educational institutions must be made available without discrimination on the basis of race, ethnicity, national origin, gender, disability, or status, in accordance with the provision of §1000.05, F.S.
+A Controlled Open Enrollment contract is utilized to provide an educational opportunity for students who wish to transfer, pursuant to §1002.31, F.S.